dswetlik/TestApplication/README.md

  This I was comfortable with, as I've previously done something like this.
 It also goes to mention that Android Studio wanted to use a lambda expression, which is usually what I do in C#.
 I didn't want to do that because it affects the readability of the code to me, and I'm not the most comfortable with Kotlin anyway.

 Otherwise, everything else went about as planned.

+Second Entry
+2/10/2021
+With the addition of custom UI objects, I thought I would have it complete.
+But no, I kept getting KotlinNullPointerExceptions.
+I could not figure out how to get that fixed either.
+My method of catching the UI objects was to get all the children of the base LinearLayout and add those children into a MutableList of UpDownObjects.
+Now that I think about it, my code for getting the children might have been wrong, but I don't really see how that could have happened.
+I have since reverted the code and will go back for another swing at it later today.

+I did, however, successfully change the updownbox, adding in two new TextViews.
+I'm not quite understanding the point of the <attr> though, they really didn't seem to do anything different when you could just declare them as a private var inside the class.

+AKA: Basically everything that I tried failed.